 Do you know Limonta on Lake Como?

-The many sided panorama has even the famous writer Tommaso Grossi, who has worked in Limonta, and his friend the author Alessandro Manzoni, very much impressed.
+The varied panorama impressed also the famous author Tommaso Grossi, who worked here in Limonta, and his friend, the author Alessandro Manzoni.

 Tanti saluti e a presto